Exception safety

 Exception safety is the state of code working correctly when exceptions are thrown.
-To aid in ensuring exception safety, C++ standard library developers have devised a set of exception safety levels, contractual guarantees of the behavior of a data structure's operations with regards to exceptions.
+To aid in ensuring exception safety, C++ standard library developers have devised a set of exception safety levels, contractual guarantees of the behavior of a data structure's operations with regard to exceptions.
 Library implementers and clients can use these guarantees when reasoning about exception handling correctness.
 The exception safety levels apply equally to other languages and error-handling mechanisms.

 History

 As David Abrahams writes, "nobody ever spoke of 'error-safety' before C++ had exceptions."
 The term appeared as the topic of publications in JTC1/SC22/WG21, the C++ standard committee, as early as 1994.
 Exception safety for the C++ standard library was first formalized for STLport by Abrahams, establishing the basic safety/strong safety distinction.
 This was extended to the modern basic/strong/nothrow guarantees in a later proposal.

 Background

 Exceptions provide a form of non-local control flow, in that an exception may "bubble up" from a called function.
 This bubbling can cause an exception safety bug by breaking invariants of a mutable data structure, as follows: